gabdonada/gabdonada/README.md

 - 🔭 I’m currently working on SAP SE (as Senior Backend Developer using Java, Python, SQL, Liquibase and AWS) and also working as freelancer (fullstack)
 - 📫 How to reach me: gabdonada@hotmail.com
 - 📖 I speek: English, Portuguese and Spanish
-- ⚡ Fun facts: I'm a music lover, I love spend time plaing some struments.
+- ⚡ Fun facts: I'm a music lover, I love spend time playing some struments.

 Technologies:
 <table>